Volkswagen Group A platform

 The A platform has been superseded by the MQB platform for new models, with the exception of a few models only sold in certain markets.

 A1

-The A1 platform debuted on the Mk1 Golf on its launch in 1974, and continued into the early 1990s, when the last remaining models using the platform - the Scirocco and Caddy - were discontinued.
+The A1 platform debuted on the Mk1 Golf on its launch in 1974, and continued into the early 1990s, when the last remaining models using the platform - the Scirocco, Cabriolet, and Caddy - were discontinued.

 A1 platform cars (Typ numbers in brackets):